 Just moved to Belgium?
-Make your new life as an expat easier by downloading these top 10 must-have apps in Belgium onto your phone.
+Make your new life as an expat easier by downloading these top must-have apps in Belgium onto your phone.

-Whether you’re an American in Antwerp or a Brazilian in Brussels, knowing how to go about your everyday life in your new home can be challenging.
+Whether you’re an American in Antwerp or a Brazilian in Brussels, knowing how to go about your everyday life if you’re new in Belgium can be challenging.
 However, it helps if you have the right apps on your phone.
 From knowing how to get around the local public transit system in Ghent to finding the best takeaway pizza in Charleroi, apps can make your life a lot more manageable.

 When it comes to learning the local language, there are few countries in the world quite like Belgium.
 Depending on where you move to, you could be faced with French, Dutch, or even German in your everyday life.
 Therefore, it is even more important to have a solid grasp of the local lingo to help you settle into your new home.

 Babbel is a language-learning app that can help you brush up on your French, Dutch, and German, along with a range of other languages.
 Its easy-to-follow courses are created by professionals, so you know you’re in good hands as soon as you open the app.
 You can also learn at your own pace and practice in between when you’re out and about.